aplteam/Cider/docs/User-Guide.md

 ### 8. Executing user-specific code

-Last not least you might want to execute some general code (as opposed to project-specific code) after a project was loaded.
+Finally you might want to execute some general code (as opposed to project-specific code) after a project was loaded.

 This can be achieved by specifying the fully qualified name of a function that must be monadic, most likely in `⎕SE`.
 A namespace with the configuration data of the project is passed as right argument.

 The function may or may not return a result, but when it does the result will be discarded.

-The fully qualified name of that function must go into the file that is returned by the function `GetCiderConfigFilename` which is available only via the API, not as a user command.
+The fully qualified name of the function must go into the file that is returned by the function `GetCiderConfigFilename` which is available only via the API, not as a user command.

 That file already contains a definition of the keyword `ExecuteAfterProjectOpen`, but it is empty: